West Lombok Regency: Administrative boundaries

 Subsequent to the inauguration of the newly elected bupati, tensions rose in Lembah Sari village in late September 2010.
 A border dispute over the new regency boundaries had been in disputation since July 2010 when the previously ratified border alignment became clear to villagers.
 Apparently the new border dividing the North Lombok Regency from West Lombok Regency traversed the village of Lembah Sari situated west of Pemenang.
 Residents felled a large tree on the side of the main inland road connecting the North Lombok Regency to that of West Lombok Regency and the City of Mataram so that it blocked the road.
 Residents claimed that they established the roadblock to protest a unilateral decision by officials in North Lombok to move the border between the two districts.
 A police detachment re-opened the road after seven hours of blockade by villagers from the 14 hamlets that form Lembah Sari.
 The police intervention allowed workers from West Lombok Regency to commence work to clear the road and limited through traffic was restored.
 The North Lombok Regency made public statements to clarify that district authorities would abide by whatever decision was made by the provincial government regarding regency boundaries.
 Thirty-four villages formerly part of West Lombok are now part of North Lombok.

 Administrative districts

-West Lombok Regency consists of ten districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+West Lombok Regency consists of ten districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (comprising 119 rural desa and 3 urban kelurahan - the latter all in Gerung District), and its postal codes.

 Notes: (a) covers the Sekotong Peninsula, including 35 islands off the southwest corner of Lombok Island. (b) the 2010 total includes 696 inhabitants in Lainnya (outside administrative districts).

-The ten districts are subdivided into 119 rural Desa and 3 urban Kelurahan ("villages"); the latter are all in Gerung District.
+The ten districts are subdivided into 119 rural Desa and 3 urban Kelurahan ("villages"); the latter (Dasan Geres, Gerung Selatan and Gerung Utara) are all in Gerung District.